Other Specified Trauma- And Stressor-Related Disorder

 Therapy

 Another form of trauma therapy that can be helpful in addressing symptoms of other specified trauma- and stressor-related disorder is eye movement desensitization and reprocessing therapy (EMDR).3 EMDR therapy is based on psychological research indicating that side-to-side eye movement can help facilitate the processing of trauma-related thoughts and memories.
-During this type of therapy, a person typically watches a therapist’s finger move back and forth in front of their face, or a therapist taps back and forth on the person’s hands.
+During this type of trauma and stressor therapy, a person typically watches a therapist’s finger move back and forth in front of their face, or a therapist taps back and forth on the person’s hands.

 Medication

-It is important to note that medication alone is usually not considered to be an effective treatment of any disorder involving trauma or stress, including other specified trauma- and stressor-related disorders, and therapy is usually recommended.
+It is important to note that medication alone is usually not considered to be an effective treatment of any disorder involving trauma and stress, including other specified trauma- and stressor-related disorders, and therapy is usually recommended.

 Medications that are used for post traumatic stress disorder (PTSD) include:

-• Selective serotonin reuptake inhibitors (SSRIs).
+Selective serotonin reuptake inhibitors (SSRIs).
 Currently, only sertraline and paroxetine are approved by the Food and Drug Administration (FDA) for PTSD.

 Many medications are prescribed “off label” for trauma- and stressor-related disorders, and these should only be used under the guidance of a licensed prescribing healthcare professional.
-It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
+It is important to consult with a doctor or medical professional before beginning or changing any trauma or stressor-focused medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.

 Self-care